invertdna/Skagit_Salmon_eDNA/Documents/Protocols/qpcr_notes.md

 [Zymo Research OneStep PCR Inhibitor Removal Kit](https://www.zymoresearch.com/rna/rna-clean-up/rt-pcr-inhibitor-removal/onestep-pcr-inhibitor-removal-kit)

-Using a TaqMan gene expression assay from Life Technologies, custom designed by Marshal Hoy et al (in prep):
+Using a TaqMan gene expression assay from Life Technologies, designed by Marshal Hoy et al (in prep):

 MH: These come as 20x stock, and are then diluted to 10x working solution in ultrapure water.